-2One of the more vocal critics is Marcia Angell, a former editor of the New England Journal of Medicine.
-She argues that pharmaceutical firms increasingly concentrate their research on variations of top-selling drugs already on the market, called 'me-too' drugs.
+&lt;sup>1One of the more vocal critics is Marcia Angell, a former editor of the New England Journal of Medicine.
+She argues that pharmaceutical firms increasingly concentrate their research on variations of top-selling drugs already on the market, sometimes called "me-too" drugs.
 She concludes: "There is very little innovative research in the modern pharmaceutical industry, despite its claims to the contrary." http://bostonreview.net/angell-big-pharma-bad-medicine.
 Indeed, empirical evidence appears to be consistent with this view; Naci et al. (2015) survey a variety of studies that show a declining clinical benefit of new drugs.

-3Small molecule drugs, synthesized using chemical methods, constitute over 80% of modern drug candidates (Ralf Otto, Alberto Santagostino, and Ulf Schrader, 2014).
-We will discuss larger drugs based on biological products in Section 3.6.
+&lt;sup>2Small molecule drugs, synthesized using chemical methods, constitute over 80% of modern drug candidates (Ralf Otto, Alberto Santagostino, and Ulf Schrader, 2014).
+We will discuss larger drugs based on biological products in Section 3.7.